 Ozone therapy is used in Japan, Ukraine, Mexico, has been practiced in Europe for over 50 years, researched widely in Germany, Italy, Russia and Czech Republic, while suppressed in Canada and in the U.S. Though, recently U.S. passed Alternative Therapy Legislation that has made ozone therapy an option for patients in Alaska, Arizona, Colorado, Georgia, Minnesota, New York, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, and Washington, physicians can legally use ozone treatments in their practice without fear of prosecution.
 But it is Cubans who have been at the forefront of pioneering research using ozone therapeutically, especially for eye diseases, and according to reports, they have been largely successful.
 One main reason driving this research has been the U.S. embargo which forced them to find alternatives to pharmaceutical drugs.
 They have not cured AMD with ozone, but are able to stop its progression, and some patients have experienced improvement in vision.

-When I asked one Cuban doctor whether EWOT and Ozone can be done together, say in the same day or alternative days, I received a response that surprised me because it was contrary to what I heard from others.
-He wrote me:
+When I asked one Cuban doctor whether EWOT and Ozone can be done together, say in the same day or alternative days, I received a response that surprised me because it was contrary to what I heard from others:

 It is not convenient to use oxygen and ozone at the same time because they are different agents with different mechanisms.
 Oxygen can produce superoxide radicals, ozone produces hydrogen peroxides, aldehydes, Crigee ozonides and organic peroxides, thus, they are not complimentary.
 Ozonized olive oil is not indicated for AMD.